Blog

 • What trade-offs local buyers typically consider.

-When product and category pages provide this reasoning layer, they stop being inventory lists and become recommendation logic that AI can trust.
+When product and category pages provide this reasoning layer, something essential happens.
+Essential from the perspective of local GEO.
+Your product and category pages stop being just inventory lists and become sources of recommendation logic that AI can trust.

 Full Framework, Examples, and Implementation Patterns for Content Strategy in GEO for Local Businesses